hingwatsang/NLP-with-Attention-Models/README.md

 <li>understand how attention works</li>
 <li>build the NMT model from scratch using Trax</li>
 <li>generate translations using greedy and Minimum Bayes Risk (MBR) decoding</li>

+## Assignment 2: Transformer Summarizer
+The second assignment of course 4.
+In this assignment I explored summarization using the transformer model.
+I implemented the transformer decoder from scratch.<br>
+Summarization is an important task in natural language processing and could be useful for a consumer enterprise.
+For example, bots can be used to scrape articles, summarize them, and then you can use sentiment analysis to identify the sentiment about certain stocks.
+Anyways who wants to read an article or a long email today, when you can build a transformer to summarize text for you.
+By completing this assignment I learnt to:

+<li>Use built-in functions to preprocess your data</li>
+<li>Implement DotProductAttention</li>
+<li>Implement Causal Attention</li>
+<li>Understand how attention works</li>
+<li>Build the transformer model</li>
+<li>Evaluate your model</li>
+<li>Summarize an article</li>